codefresh-io/cap-docs.codefresh.io/_docs/installation/installation-options.md

-### Codefresh Cloud CI/CD - likely to be removed
+## Codefresh SaaS - likely to be removed

-The Codefresh CI/CD Cloud version is the easiest way to start using Codefresh as it is fully managed and runs 100% on the cloud.
+The Codefresh Cloud version is the easiest way to start using Codefresh as it is fully managed and runs 100% on the cloud.
 Codefresh DevOps handles the maintenance and updates.

 You can also create a [free account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) on the SAAS version right away.
 The account is forever free with some limitations on number of builds.